-- 1.1.
-The purpose of this report is to give an update and summary of the nature of services provided by Alloa Family Centre in Clackmannanshire and the proposed redesign and associated budget costs of those services going forward. - 1.2.
-Alloa Family Centre sits within the Social Services Childcare Service.
-The work of Alloa Family Centre sits robustly within our Single Outcome Agreement (SOA) priorities, national policies including Getting it Right For Every Child (GIRFEC), Early Years Framework (EYF), the Early Years Collaborative (EYC), the Integrated Children's Services Plan and the Parenting and Family Support Strategy.
-Governance and oversight of this work is also enhanced by the Early Years Collaborative. - 1.3.
-On the 17th December 2015 Clackmannanshire Council approved the Education Service moving to a cluster model of delivery.
+- 1.1 The purpose of this report is to give an update on the information previously provided in the report that was presented to Council on 23rd June 2016 on the proposed redesign of the day care service at Alloa Family Centre. - 1.2 Alloa Family Centre sits within the Social Services Childcare Service.
+The work of Alloa Family Centre sits robustly within our Single Outcome Agreement (SOA) priorities, national policies including Getting it Right For Every Child (GIRFEC), Early Years Framework (EYF), the Early Years Collaborative (EYC) the Integrated Children's Services Plan and the Parenting and Family Support Strategy.
+Governance and oversight of this work is also enhanced by the Early Years Collaborative. - 1.3 On the 17th December 2015 Clackmannanshire Council approved the Education Service moving to a cluster model of delivery.
 The move to a cluster model of delivery of Education has important implications on how the Social Services Childcare Service redesigns services for children and families, whilst ensuring we have an effective workforce with the mix and range of skills to deliver the required services across Clackmannanshire.